Stuartlab-UCSC/hexmap-view/docs/help/placeNode.rst

 The resulting window, **Place New Nodes** is described below.

 Not all maps have the information required to place new nodes.
-If this option is greyed out in the Edit menu, then this map does not have the required information.
+When you click on this menu option and the current map does not have the required data, a message will be displayed indicating the lack of data.

-If this option does not exist in the Edit menu, then you do not have the proper authority to run this compute-intensive task.
-Ask hexmap at ucsc dot edu with justification for authorization.

 **feature data** : Select a local file to upload that contains the data for your nodes.
 The file needs to be in tab-separated-values format as described